 Step 1: First, check the NSW government’s website to see if you are eligible.

-Step 2: If you are eligible, choose a Clean Energy Council (CEC) accredited solar panel installer in Sydney.
+Step 2: If you are eligible, choose a SAA Accredited Licensed Solar Electrician in Sydney.

 Step 3: Get a quote from solar panel installer in Sydney.